-NKK Finance Limited t/a Flender is represented in Ireland by Flender Ireland Limited with its registered head office at 14 Clanwilliam Terrace, Grand Canal Dock, Dublin 2.
+NKK Finance Limited t/a Flender is represented in Ireland by Flender Ireland Limited with its registered head office at Riverside One, Sir John Rogerson's Quay, Dublin 2, Ireland.

 NKK Finance Limited t/a Flender and Flender Ireland Limited have a pre-existing data controller and data processor contractual relationship in place with NKK Finance Limited t/a Flender being the data controller and Flender Ireland Limited being the data processor.
 As part of this processing agreement, both companies have agreed to use and be bound by the same internal Data Protection Policy and both companies are hereby referred to as ‘Flender’ unless the context states otherwise.

 Furthermore, both companies have contractually agreed to submit to the jurisdiction of the Irish Courts and the Irish Data Protection Commission on all matters relating to data protection.
 As such, the appropriate supervisory authority under the General Data Protection Regulations (GDPR) is the Irish Data Protection Commission (www.dataprotection.ie).

 Flender endeavours to comply with the General Data Protection Regulation, Data Protection Acts, ePrivacy Regulation and data protection best practices.
 This policy informs individuals how Flender processes personal data in accordance with the principles of data protection identified in data protection legislation.